-Any ability that starts with the word "when" is a triggered ability.
+Any ability that starts with the words "when" or "whenever" is a triggered ability.
 It's called "triggered" because its effect takes place only when the given event "triggers" it.

 Example: An ability might read, "When this unit attacks, draw a card."
 "This unit attacks" is the trigger, and "draw a card" is the effect that happens.